JackDanna/FogentRoleplayTemplate/README.md

 ### Mounted Movement Speed

-The rider's Dexterity dice pool size is used for the mounts Reaction Movement Speed calculation.Additionally, when a mounted character or their mount takes an injury in combat, a Dexterity or Riding skill check equivalent to the injury level must be succeeded to stay on horseback, or else they are knocked off.
+The rider's Dexterity dice pool size is used for the mounts Dexterity Movement Speed calculation.Additionally, when a mounted character or their mount takes an injury in combat, a Dexterity or Riding skill check equivalent to the injury level must be succeeded to stay on horseback, or else they are knocked off.

 ## Ammo